KristofferStrube/Blazor.Popper/README.md

 # Usage
 The package can be used in Blazor WebAssembly projects.
 ## Assets
 You first need to reference `popper.js` since this is only a wrapper.
-You can do this using you favorite JS package manager (e.g. `NPM` or `Library Manager`) or just add the following to the body of your `index.html` file after the point where you reference `_framework/blazor.webassembly.js`.
+You can do this using your favorite JS package manager (e.g. `NPM` or `Library Manager`) or just add the following to the body of your `index.html` file after the point where you reference `_framework/blazor.webassembly.js`.
 ```html
 <script src="https://unpkg.com/@popperjs/core@2"></script>
 ```
 ## Import
-You also need to reference the package in order to use it in you packages.
+You also need to reference the package in order to use it in your pages.
 This can be done in `_Import.razor` by adding the following.
 ```csharp
 @using KristofferStrube.Blazor.Popper
 ```